ray-project/ray/doc/source/placement-group.rst

   # Reserve bundles with strict pack strategy.
   # It means Ray will reserve 2 "GPU" and 2 "extra_resource" on the same node (strict pack) within a Ray cluster.
   # Using this placement group for scheduling actors or tasks will guarantee that they will
-  # collocate in the same node.
+  # be colocated on the same node.
   pg = placement_group([gpu_bundle, extra_resource_bundle], strategy="STRICT_PACK")

   # Wait until placement group is created.